Sour mix

-Sour mix (also known as sweet and sour mix) is a mixer that is yellow-green in color and is used in many cocktails.
+Sour mix (also known as sweet and sour mix) is a mixer that is usually yellow-green in color, and is used in many cocktails.
 It is made from approximately equal parts lemon and/or lime juice and simple syrup and shaken vigorously with ice.
 This produces a pearly-white liquid with a pronounced flavor.

 Optionally, egg whites may be added to make the liquid slightly foamy.

 Sour mix can be mixed with liquor(s) to make a sour drink; most common are vodka sour (vodka) and whiskey sour (whiskey).
+It may also be served neat or with juice, club soda, etc., as a soft drink.

 Pre-mixed versions are available and are used in many bars.
 These typically consist of a powder which must be rehydrated by adding water prior to use.